UCSBCarpentry/2021-11-04-ucsb-sql-online/_episodes/06-filter.md

 > ## Matching Patterns
 >
-> Which of these expressions are true?
+> Why are these expressions true?
 >
 > 1. `'a' LIKE 'a'`
 > 2. `'a' LIKE '%a'`